jennaryan/code-dot-org-python/README.md

 The [codestudio](/codestudio) library module on which these puzzles are based contains tools to help create new puzzles easily as well as visualize puzzles and solutions.
+The steps to create your own puzzles are outlined in [extras](/extra) with examples.
 The module itself has been designed to serve as a basic for learning Python modules, object-oriented-programming, packaging, geometry/trigonometry, domain modeling, separation of concerns, exception handling, test-driven development, basic GUI development, cross-platform audio programming, JSON and more.